StudyCoders/MedTrack/README.md

 ## Como fazer a instalação do projeto
 1. Clonar o projeto: `git clone https://github.com/...`
-2. Abrir a pasta raiz do projeto `my-app`
+2. Abrir a pasta raiz do projeto `quicksafe-mobile`
 3. Instalar as dependências do projeto; `npm install`